-Paleo Italian Cooking: Authentically Italian Gluten-Free Family Recipes, written by Cindy Barbieri, includes 100 recipes for those following Paleo or Gluten-Free diets and still wanting to enjoy delicious Italian food.
-The book is set to be released on October 6th, 2015 and Tuttle Publishing is giving away a copy to one lucky reader!
+Paleo Italian Cooking: Authentic Italian Gluten-Free Family Recipes, written by Cindy Barbieri, includes 100 recipes for those who follow Paleo or Gluten-Free diets and still want to enjoy delicious Italian food.
+The book is set to be released on October 6th, 2015.
+Following the review, I will be sharing her recipe for Panna Cotta with Berries.

 Recipes are divided based on course: Basic Recipes; Sauces and Condiments; Appetizers and Salads; Brunch; Tuscan Favorites; Soups, Stews and Chili; Meat and Poultry Main Courses; Seafood Main Courses; For Pasta Lovers (Squash and Cauliflower); Side Dishes; and Desserts.